Understanding Prediction Discrepancies in Machine Learning Classifiers: Evaluation

 \section{Evaluation}

-In this section, we evaluate the precision of the explanations provided by the approach, which corresponds to Requirement~3 presented in Section~\ref{sec:proposition-explaining-discrepancies}.
-The other requirements are either constraints (Requirements~1~\&~3 -model-agnosticity and grounded explanations) or have been analytically detailed in the Section~\ref{sec:proposition-explaining-discrepancies}.

-For this purpose, the general framework for the experiments is first described in Section~\ref{sec:experiments-protocol}.
-Then, two experiments are proposed.
-First, we assess whether discrepancy areas are correctly spotted during the Learning step of the proposed method.
-Second, we assess the quality of the approximation of the discrepancy areas by the discrepancy intervals returned during the second step of the approach.
-The code required to replicate the experiments is made available\footnote{\url{https://github.com/axa-rev-research/discrepancies-in-machine-learning}}.
+Requirements~1 (\emph{Model-agnostic approach}, cf Section~\ref{sec:proposition-requirements}), 2 (\emph{Grounded \& Actionable explanations}) and 4 (\emph{Efficient explanation generation}) are intended to be guaranteed by design by DIG.
+Hence, in this section, we evaluate the last remaining Requirement 3 (\emph{Precision of the returned explanations}).
+For this purpose, we address two questions.
+First, we assess whether discrepancy areas are correctly detected during the Learning step of the proposed method.
+Second, we evaluate the quality of the approximation of the local discrepancy areas by the returned discrepancy intervals.
+Finally, we test DIG againt two counterfactual explanation approaches, DICE~\cite{mothilal2020explaining} and Growing Spheres~\cite{laugel2018comparison}, to showcase its value.
+The general framework for the experiments is described in Appendix~\ref{sec:appendix-experimental-protocol}.
+The code required to fully replicate the experiments is made available\footnote{repository linked in first page}.